Is calling Triple Zero (000) from a mobile phone reliable?

 - a lack of precise location information about the call.

-When calling Triple-Zero from a mobile phone you should be prepared to provide as much information as possible to emergency service operators about the location of the emergency.
+When calling 000 from a mobile phone you should be prepared to provide as much information as possible to emergency service operators about the location of the emergency.

-If you are unable to identify your whereabouts, mobile carriers can provide emergency services with location information in most cases.
+If you are unable to identify your whereabouts, mobile carriers can provide emergency services with location information in most cases, but this may be affected by:

-It would be advisable for people travelling into areas where mobile coverage may be poor or unavailable, to investigate carrying an alternative personal safety device.
-In remote areas, for example, a Personal Locator Beacon (or EPIRB – Emergency Position-Indicating Radio Beacon) may be a suitable option.
+When travelling into areas where mobile coverage may be poor or unavailable it is advisable to carry a Personal Locator Beacon (or EPIRB – Emergency Position-Indicating Radio Beacon).

 If I have GPS on my phone can emergency services use that to locate me?